BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 </div>

 ---
-Bitcoin addresses are only meant to be used once.
-Thus, transaction flows usually start with users interacting with each other to specify the on-chain address(es) to be used in the transaction, with the goal of preventing on-chain address reuse.
-This not only adds steps to the user flow and adds friction by way of time and mental overhead on the part of users.
-BIP-352 specifies a protocol called Silent Payments that allows users to avoid such an interaction altogether, while ensuring on-chain addresses are not reused through a new type of static payment addresses.
+On-chain addresses are only meant to be used once.
+Therefore, users have to interact with others to specify unique address(es) to be used every time they want to pay or get paid.
+This takes time and effort, along with the possibility of mistakes while handling on-chain addresses.
+[Silent payments](https://github.com/bitcoin/bips/blob/master/bip-0352.mediawiki) is a protocol involving static addresses that are used to derive unique on-chain address during every transaction.
+This not only prevents address reuse, but also removes the need for repeated interaction.

-For example, Alice, who runs an NGO, can seek bitcoin donations from her supporters by posting a static address on her website, and receive donations at unique on-chain addresses without any other interaction with the donors.
+For eg: Alice, who runs an NGO, can simply post a static address on her website, and receive bitcoin donations at unique on-chain addresses that only she can identify.
+The static address itself never shows up on-chain.

-This is a significant improvement in user experience for on-chain transactions.
-Additionally, BIP-352 allows users to proactively add labels to their addresses that get recognised while payments are detected.
-This is a boost for coin control as well as the contacts features and can improve privacy.
+Silent payments also allow users to customize their static address with labels, which are detected when payments are received.
+This improves features such as [coin selection](/guide/how-it-works/silent-payments/), [contacts](/guide/daily-spending-wallet/contacts/) in powerful ways while making them easier to use.

-We will first look at Labels and Contacts, then delve into how they impact/improve other features.
+Overall, silent payments enable a powerful, but simpler and safer payment experience centred around people.

-## Silent payments in 4 steps
+## Silent payments in brief

 A silent payment transaction happens in 4 broad steps:
 - The receiver shares/publishes a static payment address